-TFA reported nine disclosures of regulatory and disciplinary actions in its most recent filings with the Securities and Exchange Commission (SEC).
-While two involved an affilliated firm and an affiliated individual, seven involved the firm itself.
-Regarding these seven violations, fines ranged from $50,000 to $800,000, and in one case, TFA had to return roughly $6 billion to customers.
+TFA reported several disclosures of regulatory and disciplinary actions in its most recent filings with the U.S. Securities and Exchange Commission (SEC).
+While two involved an affiliated firm and an affiliated individual, eight involved the firm itself.
+Regarding these eight violations, fines ranged from $50,000 to $4.4 million, and in one case, TFA had to return roughly $6 million to customers.

 Also worth noting: TFA is part of a much larger financial services conglomerate.
 This has positives, as there are more resources available.
 Still, it means they are not independent and may be more likely to offer services and products from within the corporate family.
 Also, all advisors at TFA are insurance agents, and most are brokers.
 In these non-advisor roles, they earn commissions and transaction-based fees, which pose potential conflicts of interest.
 That said, as an SEC-registered investment advisor, TFA is bound by its fiduciary duty to put clients' interests first.